ywsyws/MSP1/MSP1.md

 ![img](https://github.com/ywsyws/MSP1/blob/master/image/4LayerNN.jpg)

-Fig. 1 Fully Connected 4-Layer Neural Network
+Fig. 1 Fully Connected 4-Layer Neural Network <br>

 To illustrate how it works, we use a simplified 2-layer neural network as shown in Figure 2 below.
 For the moment, let us consider the neurons are black boxes.
 All input features will go through each node (black box) of the hidden layer.
 Then each node in the hidden layer will turn the inputs into a numerical result, which will then be passed to each node (only one in this example) of the output layer, which in turn will output a prediction.